-• Consider if any follow-up action is required
+Consider if any follow-up action is required

 It is important to analyse the root causes of any misbehaviour so that these can be addressed.
 This will reduce the likelihood of the unwanted behaviour happening again.
-Analyse whether there are any patterns to the misbehaviour and, if so, what these patterns might indicate.
-This will enable you to put relevant interventions in place or make referrals for additional evaluation and support, if necessary.
+As a school, we analyse whether there are any patterns to the misbehaviour and, if so, what these patterns might indicate.
+This will enable us to put relevant interventions in place or make referrals for additional evaluation and support, if necessary.